samboy/ChessVariantResearch/Congo/README.md

 large sheet printer readily available at office printing stores, or even using a custom printed vinyl board.

+## How the games feel

+In normal Chess, checkmate of the king is a common threat in the midgame.
+In Simple Megapawn Congo, promotion of a pawn to a megapawn is a prominent midgame threat.

+In the endgame, pawns have usually been all exchanged off of the board.
+One player usually has enough of a material edge to force capture of the opponent’s lion.
+The other player can often times delay things by a series of lion capture threats.
+These delaying threats are stopped by the no repetition rule, at which point the player in the lead can capture the other lion.

+Draws are impossible in Simple Megapawn Congo because of the no repetition rule.

+## Depth of Simple Megapawn Congo

+Because of the smaller board, while quite deep, Simple Megapawn Congo probably is not as deep as regular Chess.
+A 9x9 or 11x11 Simple Megapawn Congo variant (which restores the Giraffe then Monkey) would probably be as deep or possibly deeper than regular Chess.

+Here, depth is defined as follows:

+* Take two players.
+Player #2 is a little more skilled than player #1.
+  Indeed, he can defeat player #1 in two out of three games they play together.
+This corresponds to have 100 score difference in the Elo rating system which Chess has traditionally used.
+* Likewise, when player #2 plays player #3, player #2 loses two out of three games against player #3.
+* We continue this two thirds win/lose ratio with player #3 vs. player #4, player #4 vs. player #5, and so on.
+* Eventually, the players will be strong enough that all games are a forced win (probably for White, but there’s a possibility that Simple Megapawn Congo is a _zugzwang_ where Black always wins; Black seems to win more in Zillions-vs-Zillions games, but Zillions really isn’t strong enough to determine how the game would be played at Grandmaster level).
+* The number of levels of players before pefect play is the depth of the game.
+* In regular Chess, the difference between a player which makes random legal moves (player #1) and the strongest computers is about 3000 Elo points, or, to use the scale here, a near-perfect player would be player #31 in this scale, giving Chess a depth of around 30.
+* The depth of Simple Megapawn Congo is unknown, but may be in the range of 20-25 (i.e. a random player would have an Elo of 500 and a computer playing perfectly would have a Elo between 2500 and 3000).

 # Zillions file notes

 Out of respect for the congo.zip copyright, the .zip is here unchanged.